All About Our Restaurants

 (859) 294-9338

 Windy Corner Market borders some of Kentucky’s most famous horse farms.
-Just off Paris Pike on the northern edge of Lexington, Ky., it’s a popular destination for delicious Po-Boy sandwiches, steamed vegetable baskets, weekend breakfast, and nightly dinner specials like southern-style Kentucky Proud meatloaf, made with freshly ground beef from Stone Cross Farm.
+Just off Paris Pike on the northern edge of Lexington, Ky., it’s a popular destination for delicious Po-Boy sandwiches, steamed vegetable baskets, weekend breakfast, and nightly dinner features.
 Dine inside or out, or we’ll pack your meal to go!
 And after enjoying a delicious lunch or dinner, be sure to shop our handcrafted goods, including jams, jellies, candles, soaps and more, all from our talented Kentucky artisans.

 Est. 2013